-- a.
-The likely consequences of any decision in the long term; - b.
+- The likely consequences of any decision in the long term; - b.
 The interest of the Company's employees; - c.
-The need to foster the Company's business relationships with suppliers, customers and others; - d.
-The impact of the Company's operations on the community and the environment; - e.
-The desirability of the Company maintaining a reputation for high standards of business conduct; and - f.
+The need to foster the Company's business relationships with suppliers, customers and others; - a.
+The impact of the Company's operations on the community and the environment; - d.
+The desirability of the Company maintaining a reputation for high standards of business conduct; and - e.
 The need to act fairly between members of the Company.